 Ingredients Needed For The Oriental Sauce

 - Chili Garlic Sauce Huy Fong Foods brand is widely available.
 This is the company that makes the green-capped sriracha sauce with a rooster.
+This is what gives this Asian white rice recipe it’s spicy heat.

 - Sesame Oil Be sure that you have toasted sesame oil.
 It has a nutty flavor and is dark in color.
 Plain sesame oil is nearly colorless with no flavor or scent and has a high smoke point so it is good for frying.